History of Suresnes: Transport development

 As far as transport was concerned, Suresnes had always been a small rural town, far from the capital, and was generally reached on foot.
 In the 18th century, however, hired carriages began to appear, which could take a maximum of eight people per carriage within a radius of three leagues, although their price limited their use to the bourgeoisie.
 In 1777, a regular transport service to the suburbs was created (every hour of the day, serving Suresnes, Place Courqueux), which became more liberal after the Revolution.
-In 1788, Suresnes craftsmen and merchants owned a total of 31 carriages and 52 draught horses.
+In 1788, Suresnes artisans and merchants owned a total of 31 carriages and 52 draught horses.
 Until the end of the 19th century and the invention of the automobile, military personnel traveled mainly on horseback, and workers on bicycles.
 In 1828, omnibus companies were created, including one passing through Suresnes called “Les Accélérées,” which made eight trips a day.
 In 1855, all the companies were merged into the Compagnie Générale des Omnibus.
 On November 26, 1874, the omnibus was replaced by a horse-drawn tramway that ran from Suresnes along the Seine to Courbevoie; to reach Paris, passengers had to take another tramway from Courbevoie to Place de l'Étoile, leaving them far from the center of the capital.
 Running on poor quality tracks, to the point where it could sometimes derail, and able to carry only around 30 passengers, it was extended to Saint-Cloud around 1878.
-The horse then disappeared, replaced by a pneumatic system that suffered serious setbacks and rapidly collapsed, giving way to mechanical traction transport.
+The horse then disappeared, replaced by a pneumatic system that suffered serious setbacks and rapidly collapsed, paving the way for mechanical traction transport.
 Until the Great War, horse-drawn carriages were also used, both by the community and by private individuals, to go to the Longchamp station, to guinguettes, or for weddings at the town hall and church.

 Map of the Paris-Versailles railway (1839), which helped to open up Suresnes.